-July 1, 2007 "Operating Agreement with DEP":

-Summary of Amendments to Rules: 40E-4.091(1)(c) and 40E-4.302(2), F.A.C. - Amendments incorporate the following revisions to the Operating Agreement with DEP: 1) clarifying which mining projects are retained by DEP; 2) providing that the District will review boat docks associated with residential developments also reviewed by the District, even if the upland development qualified for a nonotice general permit; 3) providing that the District can review utility lines which are contained within projects under the District's review; 4) eliminating aquaculture from the agreement, which is now reviewed by the Florida Department of Agriculture and Consumer Services; 5) clarifying a process for review or transfer of incorrectly submitted applications; and 6) providing a revision of the threshold for District review of single family homes to four or more contiguous lots.
-Effective: July 1, 2007.
+7/1/07 "Operating Agreement with DEP": 40E-4.091(1)(c) and 40E-4.302(2), F.A.C. - incorporates the following revisions to the Operating Agreement with DEP: 1) clarifying which mining projects are retained by DEP; 2) providing that the District will review boat docks associated with residential developments also reviewed by the District, even if the upland development qualified for a no-notice general permit; 3) providing that the District can review utility lines which are contained within projects under the District's review; 4) eliminating aquaculture from the agreement, which is now reviewed by the Florida Department of Agriculture and Consumer Services; 5) clarifying a process for review or transfer of incorrectly submitted applications; and 6) providing a revision of the threshold for District review of single family homes to four or more contiguous lots.